Materials

 Progress:

 This goal was achieved in 2019.
-The Pay As You Throw pilot took place in Spring 2019, the first of its kind at an American higher education institution.
-The experiment included three treatment groups and two control groups; details about the pilot can be found on the Yale Sustainability website.
+The Pay As You Throw pilot, the first of its kind at an American higher education institution, included three treatment groups and two control groups.
 The final analysis was completed in Fall 2019, and outcomes from the pilot continue to be used.

 Goal: